Runaway Slave

 Runaway Slave is the debut studio album by American hip hop duo Showbiz and A.G.
-It was released on September 22, 1992 via Payday/London Records.
-Production was primarily handled by Showbiz, with the help from fellow D.I.T.C. crew member Diamond D on a couple of tracks.
-It features guest appearances from, DeShawn, Diamond D, Dres, Lord Finesse, and an early appearance of Big L. It also includes many interludes between songs that features The Legion, Freddie Foxxx, Fat Joe and Kid Capri.
+It was released on September 22, 1992, via Payday/London Records.
+The album was produced by Showbiz and fellow D.I.T.C. crew member Diamond D. It features guest appearances from DeShawn, Diamond D, Dres, Lord Finesse, and Big L. It includes many interludes between songs that feature the Legion, Freddie Foxxx, Fat Joe, and Kid Capri.

-The album was supported by Soul Clap EP, and spawned two singles: "Fat Pockets" and "Bounce Ta This".
+The album was supported by Soul Clap EP, and spawned two singles: "Fat Pockets" and "Bounce ta This".